 Basics of the Rosewood Kona Village

-The Rosewood Kona Village is accepting reservations for stays as of July 1, 2023.
+The much anticipated Rosewood Kona Village has opened as of July 1, 2023.
 The resort is located on the Kohala Coast of the Big Island, only a 15-minute drive from Kona International Airport (KOA).
 For those familiar with the area, this property is near the Four Seasons Hualalai, generally regarded as the best property on the island.

 The Rosewood spans 81 acres, with 150 standalone guest hales (standalone, palm thatch roof structures), each with a private lanai, an outdoor shower, and a sense of seclusion.
 Accommodations are a minimum of 600 square feet.

-Beyond that, once complete, Kona Village will feature several dining outlets (including the original Shipwreck Bar and Talk Story Bar), an Asaya Spa, two outdoor pools, tennis courts, a gym, a cultural center, and a complimentary house car.
-As of now, some of the details of the resort remain to be seen, as we’re still eight months from it opening.
+Beyond that, Kona Village features several dining outlets (including the original Shipwreck Bar and Talk Story Bar), an Asaya Spa, two outdoor pools, tennis courts, a gym, a cultural center, and a complimentary house car.

 For context, the Kona Village complex dates back all the way to the 1960s.
-However, it was closed in 2011 due to heavy damage from a tsunami, and is now finally reopening as a Rosewood, after an extensive renovation.
+However, it was closed in 2011 due to heavy damage from a tsunami, and has now finally reopened as a Rosewood, after an extensive renovation.
 This follows Rosewood signing a management contract with global real estate investment company Kennedy Wilson.

 Rosewood Kona Village pricing & how to book